Do you want to receive our legal analyses relating to current issues of climate change? Subscribe to our newsletter!

 3. ERUs for emission reductions taking place before 31 December 2012 from projects hosted in third countries not having legally binding quantified emission reductions in the period 2013-2020 may be held in the Union registry provided they are issued by 30 April 2013 and verified in accordance with Joint Implementation track 2 procedures.

-The above indications are confirmed by the European Commission communication of 10 January 2013 submitted to the Climate Change Committee, which is accompanied by the legislative proposal to update the Registry Regulation.
+The above indications were confirmed by the European Commission communication of 10 January 2013 submitted to the Climate Change Committee.

-In the said communication the Commission indicated that apart from a small number of other improvements, the following provisions of the above-mentioned draft regulate the outstanding issues relating to the use of international units in the third trading period:
+In the said communication the Commission indicated that apart from a small number of other improvements, the following provisions regulate the outstanding issues relating to the use of international units in the third trading period:

 (1) articles 59 to 61 - the exchange mechanism of eligible international credits for allowances;